Master of Arts in Pastoral Studies – Pastoral Counseling

 Although this program is not intended to prepare learners to practice as state-licensed mental health professionals, all graduates (whether or not they are currently licensed mental health providers) will have advanced standing to become a Board Certified Coach through the Center for Credentialing and Education.

-Holy Apostles College and Seminary requires M.A. in Pastoral Studies candidates to complete a 6-credit co-requisite sequence by taking DTH 645 Nature and Grace as well as PAS 602 Fundamentals of Practical Theology.
-Following these co-requisite courses, an additional 12-credit Pastoral Studies Core is to be taken.
+Holy Apostles College and Seminary requires M.A. in Pastoral Studies candidates to complete a 6-credit co-requisite sequence by taking PAS 602 Fundamentals of Practical Theology (Every Semester) as well as DTH 645 Nature and Grace (Spring).
+Following these co-requisite courses, an additional 12-credit Pastoral Counseling Core is to be taken.

 Four courses must be taken within each area of concentration, and these are clearly marked within each concentration.
 The remaining two courses are electives and are preferably also within the concentration.